Matt-Wild/faithful/README.md

 # Changelog

+- v1.0.11 Noxious Slimes Customisation
+  - The Noxious Slimes item can now be adjusted in the config.
 - v1.0.10 Vengeful Toaster, Second Hand and 4-T0N Jetpack Refinements
   - Adjusted 4-T0N Jetpack to make it 'bouncier'.
   - The Vengeful Toaster, Second Hand and 4-T0N Jetpack items can now be customised in the config.